tianyushi/GAS/README.md

 - Add load balancer and scaling rules to the web server farm.
 - Add scaling rules to the annotator farm.
 - Evaluate GAS performance under heavy/variable load.
-In addition, we will add some scripts to automate deployment of our entire execution environment.
-Note: You are responsible only for the items in bold above.
-The remainder are already completed and provided for you.
-In addition, we are providing you with all the HTML templates you will need so you can focus on core system functiona